Author: Alberto Vidal Rodríguez

 In order to use parental control on our children's device, they must have an associated email account ending in gmail.com.

-If you do not have a Google email account, click on No and it will be created.
+In case you do not have a Google email account, you must click on No and it will proceed to create it.

 Next, a screen will be displayed in which it is simply advised that you have your child's mobile nearby.
 In it, a nine-character code will be given that you have to use on your son or daughter's mobile to link their account to your Family Link.